wellingtonmacena/moments-app/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+### Now you have everything to start using the app

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.